Colin de Grandhomme: International career

 In May 2018, de Grandhomme was one of twenty players to be awarded a new contract for the 2018–19 season by New Zealand Cricket.
 In April 2019, he was named in New Zealand's squad for the 2019 Cricket World Cup.
 He was a vital cog of New Zealand team in their memorable run at the 2019 World Cup with his all-round exploits.
-During a group stage fixture, between South Africa and New Zealand during 2019 World Cup, he scored a 39 ball half-century in a lifeless pitch for the batters as most of the frontline batters from both the sides had faltered in the two-paced pitch on the slowish side of the surface.
+During a group stage fixture, between South Africa and New Zealand during 2019 World Cup, he scored a 39 ball half-century in a lifeless pitch for the batters as most of the frontline batters from both the teams had faltered in the two-paced pitch on the slowish team of the surface.
 He stitched a crucial partnership with his skipper Kane Williamson to take New Zealand home in a low scoring tense match against South Africa and he remained unbeaten with a blistering innings of 60.
 During the 2019 World Cup final, he made life difficult for England premiere batsman Joe Root as his plan to bowl gentle slow cutters reaped rewards and Root fell prey to the tactical ploy of Colin de Grandhomme, with Root having only managed to muster 7 runs facing 22 balls.
 Colin's match-winning spell in the 2019 World Cup final changed the complexion of the game and turned the game in New Zealand's favour before an onslaught from Ben Stokes took the game down the wire all the way to a super over finish.

 In 2021, he faced slump in his batting form especially when he endured a lean patch with a string of single digit scores in a five-match T20I bilateral series against Bangladesh.
 He also missed the entirety of New Zealand's 2020-21 home summer due to an ankle injury for which he underwent a surgery and the surgery eventually kept him out of the team for further six weeks.

 He announced his retirement from international cricket on 31 August 2022.